jackhhchan/fact-verification-system/README.md

 The system verify your claim following these 3 components:
   1. Search (uses BM25 algorithm from Elasticsearch)
   2. Sentence Selection (uses NER from SpaCy)
-  3. Natural Language Inference (uses a fine-tuned BERT model trained on Tensorflow 2.0)
+  3. Natural Language Inference (uses a fine-tuned BERT model trained on Pytorch 1.4)

 Search returns relevant results from the Wikipedia dataset, then sentences are further filtered from having at least one shared Entity tag.
 These sentences are fed into a fine-tuned BERT classifier to output either a REFUTE or a SUPPORT label.
 Each component is managed using a microservices architecture with single client facing API Gateway.